 The feature will also tell you in what percentile of LastPass users your security practices rank.
 When it comes to security, it's often less important to be perfectly impenetrable than it is to be more secure than someone else.
 This standing score can help give you some perspective on how good or bad your practices are.

 1Password's Watchtower offers similar features, but a bit more directly.
 In the sidebar of the desktop app, you'll see several categories like Compromised Logins, Vulnerable, Reused, and Weak Passwords, as well as Unsecured Websites.
 This helps you actively keep track of security risks.
 1Password doesn't offer any kind of scoring system, but it does make it easier to keep an eye on when you need to change your passwords.

 All that said, LastPass has one ace up its sleeve: Auto-Change Password.
-This experimental feature allows you to click one button to automatically change your password on up to 75 websites including Facebook, Twitter, Amazon, and more.
+This feature allows you to click one button to automatically change your password on up to 75 websites including Facebook, Twitter, Amazon, and more.
 In your vault, some entries will say Auto Change Password under the password field.
 Clicking that opens a new tab, navigates to the password change page, generates and submits a new password, and updates the vault for you.

 The process can take a minute or two—and you might need to manually enter a two-factor authentication code if you have that enabled—but otherwise you don't have to do anything.
 Even if the feature is only supported on a relatively small number of websites, it's incredibly useful.

 Sharing logins with others